VOLTTRON/volttron/docs/source/setup/RabbitMQ/RMQ_Multiplatform_Setup.rst

 Multi-Platform Deployment With RabbitMQ Message bus
 ===================================================

-In ZeroMQ based VOLTTRON, if multiple instances needed to be connected together and be able to send or receive messages to/from remote instances we would do it in few different ways.
+In RabbitMQ based VOLTTRON, if multiple instances need to be connected together and be able to send or receive messages to/from remote instances we would do it in few different ways.